TaylorOD/GenerationStarship/README.md

 # Universal Paperclip Unofficial Patch
 Speedrunning and dark mode patch by RandomDude based on Patch 2 of Universal Paperclip.
+The game-play mechanics has not been changed, so the timing is compatible with the original version.

+**You can play this version of the game directly on: https://randomdude4.github.io/UniversalPaperclips**

-All credit to the original creator Frank Lantz, source code from https://www.decisionproblem.com/paperclips/
+All credit to the original creator Frank Lantz, source code from https://www.decision<span>problem.com/paperclips/

-You can play this version of the game directly on: https://randomdude4.github.io/paperclips/

-## 2023-07-20, Patch v2.1
+### 2023-07-21, Patch v2.1 (first release)
 - Dark mode + slight change to fonts and inverted color of the quantum computing boxes.
 - Added extra digits (0.01 s) to the printed messages relating to time (e.g. when you finish the game).
 - Added clock to top right corner with in-game-time (IGT).